sabbirkhanoni/sabbirkhanoni/README.md

 Hello, I'm Md.
 Sabbir Khan Oni.
 I am a Computer Science and Engineering student with a growing interest in becoming a Software Engineer.
 I am currently focusing on expanding my skills in Competitive Programming and continuously learning to improve my Problem-Solving abilities.

-I have experience in solving coding problems using C++ and I am actively honing my skills in this area.
-Additionally, I have developed a Java Desktop Application using the Java Swing Framework, demonstrating my ability to create User-Friendly Software Interfaces.
+I am actively honing my skills in this area.
+Additionally, I have developed a C# (.Net Framework) Desktop Application with MS SQL Server and Java (Swing Toolkit) Desktop Application using MYSql, demonstrating my ability to create User-Friendly Software Interfaces.

 As a dedicated learner, I have a strong desire to broaden my knowledge and stay updated with the latest technologies.
 I am a versatile team player and possess excellent communication skills, which enable me to collaborate effectively with others.